StorytimeStorey/picode/README.md

     - Make sure your pi is set to accept i2c communications.
 If you don't know how to do this, google it for your specific pi.
     - Ensure pip and python are updated
 - Download the following modules:
-    - The adafruit BME280 sensor library avaiable here: https://github.com/adafruit/Adafruit_CircuitPython_BME280
+    - The adafruit BME280 sensor library avaiable [here](https://github.com/adafruit/Adafruit_CircuitPython_BME280)
         ```
         sudo pip3 install adafruit-circuitpython-bme280
         ```